-You are dating a person for a long time and you feel that you know everything about your partner.
+When you’ve been dating a person for a long time, you may feel that you know everything about your partner.
 Wait!
-There is lot more to know, actually.
-And how do you get to know more?
-If you know the right questions to ask before marriage then you will be stunned as to how much the answers will reveal about your to-be life partner.
+Maybe there is still a lot more information that you are missing out on.
+If only you knew the right questions to ask before marriage!
+Chances are the answers will leave you stunned about how much there is to discover about your spouse-to-be.

 Related Reading: 36 Relationship Building Questions To Ask Your Partner

-2. Do you feel you are attached emotionally?
+2. Do you feel you are attached to me emotionally?

 3. Do we have trust and friendship?